 The Gedi ruins are the remains of a mysterious lost city in Mombasa, located deep within the Arabuko Sokoke forest, on Mombasa Malindi road, 10 miles south of Malindi and only 2 miles north of Watamu.

 The mystery of Gedi ruins is that it does not contain a pear in any Swahili, Portuguese, or Arab history journals; and present-day research and exploration have not been able to fully account on who the inhabitants of Gedi were or what happened to the city.

 Gedi Ruins / Gede Ruins in pictures

-Simply there is no written historical account of the rise and fall of Gedi.
-The inhabitants were of Muslim descent, had established quite a trading system according to excavations, but sadly, due to lack of written records, no one can factually give an insight into life at Gede Ruins.
+There is no written historical account of the rise and fall of Gedi.
+The inhabitants were of Muslim descent, had established quite a trading system, according to excavations.
+Still, sadly, due to lack of written records, no one can factually give an insight into life at Gede Ruins.

 All there is to depend on, the information available and your imagination! as you get lost in this mystery of the past.

-These artifacts prove that whoever occupied Gedi city were engaged in international trade, just as current day Mombasa city.
+These artefacts prove that whoever occupied Gedi city were engaged in international trade, just as current-day Mombasa city.

 The ruins consist of a palace, mosque, and several houses tombstones that visitors can explore on a trip to the Ruins.

 The good thing about Gedi is the unique location that it’s easily accessible from Mombasa city, and this is especially true if you are staying in one of Kenya’s beach resorts, the trip to Gedi will cost you very little or nothing at all.